Apparence-io/alfreed/README.md

 ### Create a presenter
 Create a presenter extending ```Presenter``` class.
 This is where you write your business logic.
-There is only and only one presenter instance available in the widget tree.
+There is one and only one presenter instance available in the widget tree.

->An instance of this will be available in the builder method seen in previous stage (Create a page builder).
+>An instance of this will be available in the builder method seen in the previous stage (Create a page builder).

 ```dart
 class MyPresenter extends Presenter<MyModel, ViewInterface> {